News & Updates

 Library District Advisory Committee

 City Council is seeking input from a Library District Advisory Committee with members who reside within the proposed district boundaries.
-The application for the Library District Advisory Committee closed September 8, 2021.
+Members of the committee have been chosen and include:

 - Staff will present the Library District Advisory Committee’s recommendations to City Council in early 2022.